 Don’t forget to include any pieces you no longer wear, or anything you've inherited or been given since your last renewal.
 You can also insure a valuable stone or gem.

-Equally, to be covered for things like losing a watch while you’re out and about, you’ll need to check that you’re insured for personal possessions cover away from home.
+Equally, to be covered for items while you’re out and about, you’ll need to check that you have personal possessions cover away from home.
 For example, if you lost your watch while you were on holiday.

 You might also want to make sure your jewellery is covered for accidental loss or damage, such as a ring sliding off your finger and down the sink.